top of page

 From its earliest days, Freemasonry has been concerned with the care of orphans, the sick and the aged.
 This work continues today.
 In addition, large sums are given to national and local charities.

 The United Grand Lodge of England (UGLE) is the ruling and governing body of Freemasonry in England and Wales, and in many places overseas.
-The UGLE website will provide more detailed information about Freemasonry in general.
+The UGLE website will provide more detailed information about Freemasonry in general and information on how to join can also be found on that website.